bagrinsergiu/BitBlox-KB/publishing/third-party-domains/godaddy2/index.rst

 ========

-If you purchased a domain from GoDaddy, you can use it for your BitBlox Landing Page by following a process called domain/subdomain mapping.
-In this process, you’ll change a few settings in your GoDaddy account to tell the subdomain where to point.
+If you purchased a domain from GoDaddy, then you will have to configure your DNS Settings so that your domain points to your landing page.

 .. contents::